International Applicant FAQs

 If you are applying for a subject with a pre-registration required assessment, then it is essential that you are registered with an authorised test centre by the respective deadline.
 Please visit the Cambridge Admissions Office page for further information.

-Please also check the start time of your pre-registration required assessment with your test centre, as this will vary slightly depending on location.
+Please also check the start time of your pre-registration required assessment with your test centre, as this can vary slightly depending on location.

 If you are applying for a subject with a Cambridge College registered assessment, then there is no need to register.
 Arrangements will be made by the College for you to sit the assessment.